MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-simulations.md

 ## View simulations

-The **Simulations** tab in Attack simulation training at <https://security.microsoft.com/attacksimulator> shows any simulations that you've created.
+The **Simulations** tab in Attack simulation training at <https://security.microsoft.com/attacksimulator> shows any simulations that you created.

 The following information is shown for each simulation.
 You can sort the simulations by clicking on an available column header.
 Select :::image type="icon" source="../../media/m365-cc-sc-customize-icon.png" border="false"::: **Customize columns** to change the columns that are shown.
 By default, all columns are selected: